jzielk/Inducing-and-disrupting-flow/README.md

 ## features-analysis<br>
-This directory contains the dataset files needed to run the features analysis in the paper (created from midi to .csv conversion above) as well as the R script (analysis.R) that can be run in RStudio to get the results reported in the paper under Melodic features analysis.<br>
+This directory contains the dataset files needed to run the features analysis in the paper (created from midi to .csv conversion above) as well as the R script (analysis.R) that can be run in RStudio to get the results and figure reported in the paper under Melodic features analysis.<br>
 <br>
 ## flow-associations-analysis<br>
 This directory contains the dataset files needed to run the flow associations analysis in the paper (data stored under flow-associations-analysis/data) in additon to the R Markdown file (flow association analysis.Rmd) that can be run in RStudio to get the results reported in the paper under Flow associations.<br>
 <br>
 ## score-analysis<br>
-This directory contains the dataset files needed to run the score analysis in the paper (data stored under score-analysis/data) in additon to the R Markdown file (score_analysis_flow.Rmd) that can be run in RStudio to get the results reported in the paper under Score analysis.<br>
+This directory contains the dataset files needed to run the score analysis in the paper (data stored under score-analysis/data) in additon to the R Markdown file (score_analysis_flow.Rmd) that can be run in RStudio to get the results and figure reported in the paper under Score analysis.<br>
 <br>
 ## plots<br>
 This directory additionally contains the figures from the paper, Figure 1 to Figure 5.
 In addition, the directory also contains the components of Figure 4 as separate files, Figure 4a to Figure 4e.<br>